-Expansion of Schools' Capacity
+(iv) Expansion of Schools' Capacity

-Save as disclosed in the section headed "Major Business Developments" in this report, the Group has expanded the capacity of certain schools for the 2018/2019 school year to cope with the growth in student enrolment.
-Accordingly, the overall student capacity increased from approximately 52,000 for the 2017/2018 school year to approximately 63,000 for the 2018/2019 school year, representing a year-on-year growth of about 21.1%.
+Apart from opening three greenfield schools as mentioned above, the Group has expanded the capacity of certain schools for the 2019/2020 school year in order to cope with the growth in student enrolment.
+Accordingly, the overall student capacity increased from approximately 63,000 for the 2018/2019 school year to approximately 70,000 for the 2019/2020 school year, representing a year-on-year growth of about 11.1%.